I once vacationed in Hawaii for two weeks and paid almost nothing for the first-class flights and lodging.

 But this is important: To save money on travel you need to plan ahead so that you have time to explore the options, adjust your timing if necessary and apply coupons and rewards.
-(There are also deals for last-minute travel, but these are harder to apply for people who have limited vacation time and/or want to arrange a family vacation.)

-So, to proceed, here are steps to take to get low-cost or no-cost vacations:
+Here are steps to take to get low-cost or no-cost vacations:

 1. Snag a credit card with rewards points